 Photo of me atop Mt.
 Vision - Pt.
 Reyes National Seashore 21 January 2004 - recording whistlers live on WR-3 - photo by David Monaghan

 Natural VLF Radio signals were the first radio signals mankind first heard, beginning in the early 1880's reportedly on long telephone lines.
 They are considered the "primordial radio" sounds of our incredible planet Earth's huge magnetosphere.
 They may be also referred to as "space-weather sounds".
 All describe a great variety of fascinating radio signals now easily monitored once you find a quiet listening site devoid of local electrical interference - specifically, alternating current (mains) power-lines.
 Then you're on your way to enjoying a new realm of nature and radio-science--and a truly aesthetic one at that!.
-If you have not yet heard what these signals of Earth sound like, please check out the Soundbites Page(s)
+If you have not yet heard what these signals of Earth sound like, please listen to the audio albums.

 Natural-radio emissions vary in characteristics from place to place at any given time when they are occurring.
 Whistlers occurring loudly in one location may sometimes sound considerably different at another location just several hundred miles or kilometres apart, and chorus or "risers" may be head in one location (especially in more northern locales) while whistlers (fallers) are being heard strongly in another locale (usually more southerly).
 Thus, the natural radio sounds you may hear near your home location will differ somewhat from somebody elses, making for interesting comparisons.
 This is why it can fascinating to coordinate with a friend or collegue with simultaneous listening

 Secondly, the variety of natural radio emissions is infinite - there are the "common" sounds you can hear with a receiver, but sometimes, surprising "uncommon" sounds to receive.
-This is more so as we are within solar-maximum over the years 2000 - 2002, and predicted maxima of magnetic storms in 2002 to 2004.
 Remarkably, though the intensity of aurorae drop off during solar-minimum years, the magnetosphere is still extremely active producting aurora in the Far North (Canada, Alaska, Iceland, Northern Europe and Russia), and the common whistler still are audible througout the mid-latitudes easily, on nights when they do occur.

 The Model WR-3 is a sensitive, hand-held E-field" receiver designed for monitoring fascinating natural VLF radio phenomena in the 0.2-10 kHz (200-11,000 Hz) radio frequency range, where for the most part, no man-made radio signals exist.